openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Wallet sends an HTTP POST request to the Notification Endpoint with the following parameters in the entity-body and using the `application/json` media type.
 If the Wallet supports the Notification Endpoint, the Wallet MAY send one or more Notification Requests per Credential issued.

 * `notification_id`: REQUIRED.
-String received in the Credential Response within the `credentials` parameter.
+String received in the Credential Response or Deferred Credential Response identifying an issuance flow that contained one or more Credentials with the same Credential Configuration and Credential Dataset.
 * `event`: REQUIRED.
 Type of the notification event.
-It MUST be a case sensitive string whose value is either `credential_accepted`, `credential_failure`, or `credential_deleted`. `credential_accepted` is to be used when the Credential was successfully stored in the Wallet, with or without user action. `credential_deleted` is to be used when the unsuccessful Credential issuance was caused by a user action.
+It MUST be a case sensitive string whose value is either `credential_accepted`, `credential_failure`, or `credential_deleted`. `credential_accepted` is to be used when the Credentials were successfully stored in the Wallet, with or without user action. `credential_deleted` is to be used when the unsuccessful Credential issuance was caused by a user action.
 In all other unsuccessful cases, `credential_failure` is to be used.
 * `event_description`: OPTIONAL.
 Human-readable ASCII [@!USASCII] text providing additional information, used to assist the Credential Issuer developer in understanding the event that occurred.
 Values for the `event_description` parameter MUST NOT include characters outside the set `%x20-21 / %x23-5B / %x5D-7E`.

 Below is a non-normative example of a Notification Request when a credential was successfully accepted by the End-User: